Auslander-Reiten triangles and Grothendieck groups of triangulated categories: Application to Frobenius categories

 \section{Application to Frobenius categories}

-We will now move on to an application of our main theorem.
+We now move on to an application of \cref{main result}.
 Throughout the rest of the paper, let $\C$ be an essentially small $R$-linear Frobenius category.
 Recall that a Frobenius category is an exact category with enough projectives and injectives, and in which these two classes of objects coincide.
 The stable category of $\C$, i.e.\ the quotient category modulo projective objects, is denoted \mbox{by $\underline{\C}$}.
-We assume $\C$ to be a Krull-Schmidt category and that the stable category $\underline{\C}$ is Hom-finite.
+We assume $\C$ to be a Krull--Schmidt category and that the stable category $\underline{\C}$ is Hom-finite.

 As $\C$ is a Frobenius category, the associated stable category is triangulated.
 Recall that the distinguished triangles in $\underline{\C}$ are isomorphic to triangles of the form $~X \rightarrow Y \rightarrow Z \rightarrow \Omega^{-1} X,~$ where $~0 \rightarrow X \rightarrow Y \rightarrow Z \rightarrow 0~$ is a short exact sequence in $\C$ and $\Omega^{-1} X$ denotes the first cosyzygy of $X$.
 Note that $\Omega^{-1}$ is a well-defined autoequivalence on the stable category.
 The morphism $Z \rightarrow \Omega^{-1}X$ in our distinguished triangle above is obtained from the diagram